hilary/lucas-meta/README.md

 Ok, I'm going to build an initial version of the app while waiting for Lucas to get back to me.
 I think I'll do that in a separate repo.
 Not sure why.
 Because.
 That's why.

+### quick addendum

+When I went back to start on the app, I reread the additional info I had separated out and it sort of separated itself out into an initial set of additional steps.
+Not sure it will work out, but it has a similar design test feel to it now.
+Intrigued to see how it plays out.